-It can only happen if the recipient of the transferred allowance is a basic rate taxpayer and involves both parties making a claim or election.
+It can only happen if the recipient of the transferred allowance is a Basic Rate taxpayer and involves both parties making a claim or election.

-We believe it will be most beneficial for the majority of our clients to review the possibility of a claim after the year end on a standalone basis.
-This will mean we have all the figures to hand so can be confident of whether a claim will be beneficial.
+It will be most beneficial for our clients to review the possibility of a claim after the year end on a standalone basis, when we have all the figures to hand so can be confident of whether a claim will be beneficial.

 For those clients with a spouse receiving a small salary below the National Insurance threshold, this is unlikely to be worth claiming unless there is other income against which Personal Allowances can be used.

 If the potential donor is a Higher Rate taxpayer, the best course of action is likely be to retain the full Personal Allowance to set against that higher income and take no action in relation to this issue.